-Our mission is to provide assistance to researchers who want to use precise measures to study the thoughts and feelings of a group of people.
+The aim of this website is to assist those researchers who want to use precise measures to study the thoughts and feelings of a group of people.
 The primary feature of the site is the scales database, the world's largest source of consumer insight measures.
-But, these are not just any measures; they are the best ever created since they come from research that has been published in scholarly journals associated with the academic discipline of marketing.
-Because the results of studies using these measures have been published, it is possible for us to judge the quality of the scales and report it to others who might benefit from using them.
+But, these are not just any measures; they are the best measures available since they come from research that has been vetted and then published in the top scholarly journals associated with the academic discipline of marketing science.
+Because the results of studies using these measures have been published, it is possible to judge the quality of the scales and report it in the reviews provided in the books and the database.
 Our hope is that researchers will find it easier than in the past to build on the work of scholars and adopt their reliable measures rather than spending time themselves developing scales from scratch or, worse, using simpllstic survey questions of dubious quality.

 This Week's New Scale Reviews*

 This scale uses four, nine-point semantic differentials to measure a customer's attitude... read more »

 The degree to which a person was concerned at some point in time about the condition of others,... read more »

 Four, seven-point Likert-type items are used to measure a person's attitude about the... read more »

 * These are among the newest reviews in the database and are not in a book yet.
 During the week when they are featured here, they are on sale for $5.